Regularity of velocity averages in kinetic equations with heterogeneity: The regularity estimate

-\begin{remark} We do not assert optimality for the regularity exponent $\beta_0$.
-Indeed, from the viewpoint of homogeneous kinetic equations (see, e.g., \cite{DiPerna-etal:91,Lions:1994qy,Tadmor:2006vn}), our exponent $\beta_0$ is clearly not optimal.
-Our result yields a significantly lower, dimension-dependent regularity exponent compared to those reported in the cited works.
-For instance, in the simpler scenario with parameters $D=2$, $\alpha=1/2$, $\abs{\mkappa}=1$, and $p=2$, we have $r_0=D/(D-1)=2$, $\sigma=0$, and $\underline{\epsilon}\equiv 0$.
-In this case, one verifies that $\beta_0 \approx 0.016$ is permissible, implying $\innb{h,\rho}\in W^{\beta, r}_{\loc}$ for any $\beta<\beta_0=0.016$ and $r<r_0=2$.
-In contrast, \cite[Theorem A]{Lions:1994qy} provides, under analogous conditions, $\beta_0\approx 0.1$ and $r_0=1.8$.
-Since our primary goal was to establish some regularity in the long-standing open case involving heterogeneous coefficients, we have not explored whether the approach could yield better exponents.
-Investigating improved or optimal exponents, as well as extensions to more general equations including second-order operators and stochastic perturbations, is left for future research. \end{remark}
+Since our primary goal was to establish some regularity in the open case involving heterogeneous coefficients, we have not explored whether the approach could yield better exponents.
+Investigating improved exponents, as well as extensions to more general equations including second-order operators and stochastic perturbations, is left for future research. \end{remark}

-\begin{remark} In analyzing all terms except $R_3$, it was sufficient that the flux vector $\mff : \R^{D-1}_{\mx} \times\R^m_{\mlambda}\to \R^{D-1}$ be locally bounded, meaning it is bounded on each compact subset.
-Additionally, all partial derivatives with respect to $\mlambda$ up to the order $\abs{\mkappa}$ must exist and be bounded on any compact set.
-For these terms, no additional regularity with respect to the variable $\mx$ is required.

-On the other hand, $R_3$ involves $\abs{\mff(\mx,\mlambda)-\mff(\my,\mlambda)}$, which necessitates a certain level of regularity with respect to the variable $\mx$.
-The assumption ({\bf H2}) was intentionally formulated to maintain the hypotheses in their simplest form.
-Nonetheless, for those aiming to identify the minimal regularity conditions required to secure an accurate estimate for $R_3$, the following refinement is possible: